William (horse): 1815: four-year-old season

 William remained in training as a four-year-old but made only one appearance.
 On 31 May he started at odds of 2/1 for the Constitution Stakes over one and a quarter miles at York and finished second to Lord Scarborough's six-year-old Catton.

 1817: six-year-old season

 William did not race in 1816, and by the time of his reappearance as a six-year-old in 1817 he had been gelded and had entered into the ownership of Mr Beardsworth.
 At Walsall on 24 September he finished last of the three runners in the first heat of a £50 race and was withdrawn from the deciding heat.
 Five days later he finished seventh in both heats of similar event at Burton-on-Trent.

 Pedigree

-William was inbred 3 × 3 to Highflyer, meaning that this stallion appears twice in the third generation of his pedigree.
-He was also inbred 4 × 4 to the stallions Otho and Squirrel.
+William is inbred 3S × 3D to the stallion Highflyer, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+William is inbred 4S × 4D to the stallion Squirrel, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+William is inbred 4S × 4D to the stallion Otho, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.